mlaroy/heroicons-wp-block/readme.md

 Based on [Heroicons](https://github.com/tailwindlabs/heroicons) version 2.0.13, this block provides options to use the Solid or Outline variants of these SVG icons.
 In addition, you can change the size, colour, and add a background colour along with padding and border radius around the icon.

+### 2024 update

+Heroicons 2.1.1 came out with the Mini and Micro versions, and the 1.0 version of this plugin now includes these as well.

 ![Select an icon from list in modal](select-icon.gif)